axiomhq/awesome-axiom/README.md

 A curated list of Awesome Axiom Platform, libraries, open source repos, guides, blogs, documentation, and other resources.

-We use the [Axiom](https://axiomfm.slack.com/ssb/redirect) community slack for instant communication, click [here](https://www.axiom.co/support) to join.
+We use Discord for our Axiom community, click [here](https://www.axiom.co/discord) to join.

 ---